mike14747/rmlbb2/docs/schemaValidation.md

                     },
                     subject: {
                         bsonType: 'string',
-                        description: 'subject must be a string from 1 to 50 characters in length and is required',
+                        description: 'must be a string from 1 to 50 characters in length if it exists',
                         minLength: 1,
                         maxLength: 50
                     },
                     username: {
                         bsonType: 'string',
-                        description: 'username must be a string from 4 to 15 characters in length',
+                        description: 'must be a string from 4 to 15 characters in length if it exists',
                         minLength: 1,
                         maxLength: 50
                     },
                     userId: {
                         bsonType: 'int',
-                        description: 'userId must be a positive integer',
+                        description: 'must be a positive integer if it exists',
                         minimum: 1
                     },
                     date: {
                         bsonType: 'date',
-                        description: 'resetPasswordEXpires, when included, must be a valid ISO Date' }
+                        description: 'when included, it must be a valid ISO Date if it exists' }
                 }
             }